Dajbych.net

 Generics

-The C# is very type safe language.
-Generics algorithms are abstracted and require type features they need.
-Those features may be described by interface or abstract class.
-For example the most common is the IEnumerable<T> which is a collection of some object.
+C# is a very type-safe language.
+Generic algorithms are abstracted and require specific type features.
+These features can be described by an interface or an abstract class.
+For example, the most common is IEnumerable<T>, which represents a collection of objects.

 Event Log

 EventLog is the unified logging system for Windows.
-Instead of managing creating and truncating logging files or filtering and categorizing data, the EventLog class takes care of it.
+Instead of manually creating and truncating log files or filtering and categorizing data, the EventLog class handles these tasks.

 Configuration Manager

-The ConfigurationManager class contains connection strings and other constants you want to change without need to recompile.
-The referenced DLL assembly can access main executable assembly’s configuration file too.
-In the ASP.NET the configuration file is the web.config file.
+The ConfigurationManager class contains connection strings and other constants that you may want to change without needing to recompile.
+The referenced DLL assembly can also access the main executable assembly’s configuration file.
+In ASP.NET, the configuration file is the web.config file.

 SQL Server

-You can write SQL Server‘s stored procedures in the .NET language.
-It can be sometimes useful, but the .NET assembly must be stored into database via T-SQL command.
-Only the 2.0 version is supported.
+You can write SQL Server stored procedures in .NET languages.
+This can sometimes be useful, but the .NET assembly must be stored in the database via a T-SQL command.
+However, it is not limited to version 2.0; newer versions of .NET are also supported.

 Nullable Types